MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-admin-cli-launch.md

   cd /usr/lib64/microsoft-r/rserver/o16n/9.1.0/
   sudo dotnet Microsoft.RServer.Utils.AdminUtil/Microsoft.RServer.Utils.AdminUtil.dll
   ```

+Also read about the [command-line switches](#switch)  to the administration utility.

-## Administration utility in R Server 9.0
+## R Server 9.0: Administration utility

-These instructions describe how to launch the Administrator Utility on Machine Learning Server 9.1.
+These instructions describe how to launch the Administrator Utility on Machine Learning Server 9.0.

-To launch the 9.1 Administration Utility:
+To launch the 9.0 Administration Utility:

 + **On Windows,** right-click the "Administration Utility" program icon in the Start menu, and then click "Run as Administrator".
   >[!Note]